Not Every Emerging Social Media Platform is Right For Your Food Brand

 Recognize that some social media platforms just aren’t for brands —and that’s okay!

 We’re all accustomed to scrolling Facebook, Instagram, or TikTok and seeing brands marketing their content.
-However, in truth, that’s rarely why users download these apps.
-They download them to interact with their social circles and peek into the lives of people who fascinate them.
+However, in truth, staying up to date with brands is rarely why users download these apps.
+They download them to interact with their social circles and peek into the lives of people and topics that fascinate them.
+In fact, on some social media sites, blatantly advertising a brand can seem tone-deaf and uninformed if not done correctly.
+Reddit for example, has a very discerning audience who is notoriously anti-advertisement.

 In other words, some of these apps just aren’t designed with brands in mind.
-Sure, there’s a place for them in some cases, but smart social marketers can decipher which platforms can drive sales and which are actually just for checking on Pete Davidson’s latest love interest.
+Sure, there’s a place for them in some cases, but smart social marketers can decipher which platforms can drive sales and which are actually just for checking on Taylor Swift’s latest easter eggs.

 At the end of the day, you need to know who your audience is and where you can actually connect with them.
 And sometimes, that requires you to “stay in your lane”.